Complete Services

 Resource Advocacy

 Provides assistance filling out Medicare and Medicaid applications.
 Offers information on OLHSA's comprehensive services and refers older adults to services in the community not provided through OLHSA.
+Click here for the older adults website.

 HIV/AIDS Health